A time adaptive multirate Dirichlet-Neumann waveform relaxation method for heterogeneous coupled heat equations

 where $\bm{M}$ is the corresponding mass matrix and $|\Omega_u|$ the area on which $\bm{u}$ is defined.

 Using this adaptive method, we get independent time-grids for both sub-domains, that are suitable for the given material parameters.
-A pseudocode of the adaptive SDIRK2 DNWR method is shown in Algorithm \mbox{\ref{ALG ADAPTIVE}}. \texttt{AdaptiveSolveDirichlet} and \texttt{AdaptiveSolveNeumann} perform time integration as described in Section \mbox{\ref{SEC SDIRK2}} with timestep control as described above.
-Due to non-constant timesteps, the difference formula for the derivative approximation to compute the initial flux \mbox{\eqref{EQ SDIRK2 FLUX 0}} becomes
+A pseudocode of the adaptive SDIRK2 DNWR method is shown in Algorithm \ref{ALG ADAPTIVE}.